SafiShahid34/Renterlets.com/README.md

 # Renterlets.com
-Local Rental Appication website for Buffalo students and residents
+Local Rental Appication website for Buffalo students and residents (in Works)